mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/index.md

       user guest insecure-password guestpassword
     ```

-1. Create an access control list (ACL) rule inside of the `backend` section for the users and groups you defined in the `userlist` who are allowed to access the load balanced service.
+1. Create an access control list (ACL) rule inside the `backend` section for the users and groups you defined in the `userlist` who are allowed to access the load balanced service:

-    For example:

     ```bash
     acl example-auth http_auth(basic-auth)
     http-request auth realm example unless example-auth
     ```

-1. Create an access control list (ACL) rule inside `backend` section to grant different access rights to users who belong to the `admin-users` group  that you defined in the `userlist`.
+1. Create an access control list (ACL) rule inside the `backend` section to grant different access rights to users who belong to the `admin-users` group  that you defined in the `userlist`:

-    For example:

     ```bash
     acl itadmin-auth http_auth_group(basic-auth) admin-users
     http-request auth realm itadmin unless itadmin-auth
     ```

-1. Create additional access control list (ACL) rules inside `frontend` section to grant limited access to the users who do not belong to the `admin-users` or `regular-users` groups that you defined in the `userlist`.
+1. Create additional access control list (ACL) rules inside the `frontend` section to grant limited access to the users who do not belong to the `admin-users` or `regular-users` groups that you defined in the `userlist`:

-    For example:

     ```bash
     acl guest-users hdr_dom(host) -i guest.example.org